“The virgin will conceive and give birth to a son, and they will call him Emmanuel” (which means “God with us”).” Matthew 1:23

 And that’s what Christmas is all about.
 Celebrating “God with us!”

-This Christmas let us pray that many people who have yet to love Jesus will open their hearts to Him.
+This Christmas let us draw very, very near to Our Saviour entrusting to Him our hopes and dreams.
+Let us pray that many people who have yet to love Jesus will open their hearts to Him, finding serenity in His infinite love and compassion.

 There are so many problems in our world but let us be comforted by the fact that Jesus, Our Lord and Saviour, is with us.
 Just BELIEVE!